olawale-o/olawale-o.me/README.md

 - HTML
 - CSS

+# Live Demo
+Vist this [link](https://olawale-o.github.io/portfolio-mobile-version/) for the demo

 # Getting started

 ## To get a local copy of this repository kindly follow the steps below.